jkomoros/boardgame/README.md

 Not all players of a game are human.
 You also want bots or AIs to be able to play.
 In the engine these are called *agents*.

-Agents are configured on the manager before it is set up.
+Agents are configured on the manager when it is created by returning agents in your delegate's ConfigureAgents() method.
 There can be multiple agents, representing different AIs--although in practice you'll likely only have one.
 Agents are set up when the game is set up, and then have a callback called after every move is made to have a chance to propose a move.

 The interface that agents must implement is simple: